shlomif/shlomif-tech-diary/static-site-generators--despair.md

 WML and Latemp proved to be powerful and flexible, but on the other hand, were relatively slow in comparison to other alternatives.

+I should note that I ended up becoming the maintainer of WML.

 ## Facing some criticism

 Back in the early to mid-90s, a fellow Linux-IL worker kept telling me that I